The Parables Project

 Who is the artist?

-Anne House has worked previously as a teacher and lives in Southampton where she attends the Community Church.
-She is married with three children.
+Anne House has worked previously as a teacher and lives in Southampton where she attends a local church.
+She has three grown up children.
 Anne’s work is based on God’s word and has been exhibited around the world.
 Her exhibition “New Generation” has been shown extensively in churches, at conferences, in prisons and shopping centres.

 Why was this resource produced?